 How often should I test backups for ISO 27001?

-How do I document backup failures?
+How should I document backup failures during an audit?